animir/node-rate-limiter-flexible/README.md

 All next allowed actions in current duration are delayed by formula `msBeforeDurationEnd / (remainingPoints + 2)` It allows to cut off load peaks.
 Note: it isn't recommended to use it for long duration, as it may delay action for too long
+* `inMemoryLimiter` `Default: undefined` RateLimiterMemory object to store limits in process memory, when Redis comes up with any error.
+Be careful when use it in cluster or in distributed app.
+It may result to floating number of allowed actions.
+If an action with a same `key` is launched on one worker several times in sequence, limiter will reach out of points soon.
+Omit it if you want strictly use Redis and deal with errors from it

 ## API